BITTER COLD & HARSH WIND CHILLS THROUGH TUESDAY

 Your First Alert Weather Forecast:

 Arctic high pressure moving through the region will keep bitterly cold air and wind chill values going.
-Highs today will be mainly in the single digits with afternoon wind chills in the -10° to -15° range.
-It gets even colder tonight and tomorrow morning...
-A FIRST ALERT WEATHER DAY is in effect.

-Actual air temperatures will be between -5° and -15° tonight with wind chills as cold as -30°.
-Frostbite can occur in less than 30 minutes at such extreme levels.
-We’ll enjoy more sun on Tuesday and hopefully warmer highs near 10°.
-Wind chills will moderate by the afternoon but should remain below zero.
+A FIRST ALERT WEATHER DAY is in effect as wind chills will drop to -20 to -35 across Northeast Wisconsin.
+Exposed skin could become frostbitten in as little as 20-30 minutes.
+Actual temperatures will range from -10 to -20 away from Lake Michigan with negative single digits Lakeside.

 Snow chances look quite low for most of the next 7 days.
 That’s usually the case with Arctic air.
 A few flakes are possible Thursday and there may be some flakes or light snow around this weekend but it’s too early to be certain.